 \subsection{Collection Process}

-As with the previous section, dataset creators should read through these questions prior to any data collection to flag potential issues and then provide answers once collection is complete.
-Again, the questions in this section are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset, to encourage reflection and transparency around individuals' data protection and privacy (specifically around notice and consent), and to provide others with information that may help them to reconstruct the dataset without access to it. ~\\
+As with the questions in the previous section, dataset creators should read through these questions prior to any data collection to flag potential issues and then provide answers once collection is complete.
+In addition to the goals outlined in the previous section, the questions in this section are designed to elicit information that may help researchers and practitioners to create alternative datasets with similar characteristics.
+Again, questions that apply only to datasets that relate to people are grouped together at the end of the section.\\

 \begin{itemize}